Marrying More Than One Person is Bigamy in Oklahoma

 Do not risk incarceration.
 If you have committed bigamy in Oklahoma, whatever the circumstances, you need the help of an experienced criminal attorney to preserve your freedom.

 Wirth Law Office is here to help when you need it most.
-We offer a free consultation with an experienced Tulsa criminal law attorney to help you defend your legal rights.
+We offer an initial strategy session with an experienced Tulsa criminal law attorney to help you defend your legal rights.